+1 301-662-0533info@shumakerroofing.com

 1. Your Roof Starts Losing Granules

 The granules on top of asphalt shingles act like sunscreen for your roof.
 They protect the asphalt underneath from direct UV exposure and help reduce heat absorption.
 But after years of baking under the Frederick sun, those granules begin loosening and washing away during heavy rainstorms.
+One of the earliest warning signs is finding dark, sand-like granules in your gutters after a heavy summer downpour.
+South-facing and west-facing roof sections usually wear out first because they receive the strongest afternoon sunlight in our area.

 2. Shingles Begin Drying Out